Bhawanigarh: Gurduara Sahib Patshahi Nauvi

 Guru Tegh Bahadur stayed here during one of his journeys through the Malwa country.
 The original memorial on the spot where the guru had stayed was in time developed into a gurdwara called Gurudwara Sahib Patshahi Nauvi.
 Gurudwara Patshahi Nauvi Sabhib is situated in the Bhawanigarh Town in District Sangrur.
 Guru Tegh Bahadur accepting the invitation of King of Assam, started journey from Shri Anandpur Sahib along with the 300 sangat and carrying necessary commodities for 3 years journey visited this place and stayed here for 2 days.
 On his two days stay Guru Sahib used perform kirtan darbar here.
-From here they resumed the journey via Phaguwal, Gharancho and Ghanour.
+From here they resumed the journey via Phaguwala, Gharanchon and Ghanaur.
 With Guru Sahib's blessings peoples wishes are fulfilled here.